-Foundation Sites is a responsive front-end framework that provides a robust set of tools and components for building modern and mobile-friendly websites.
-It offers a grid system, responsive navigation, buttons, forms, and various UI elements to streamline the development process.
-Foundation Sites is known for its flexibility and customization options, allowing developers to create unique designs while maintaining a consistent user experience across devices.
+Foundation Sites is a responsive front-end framework that provides a robust set of tools and components for building modern websites and web applications.
+It offers a grid system, responsive navigation, UI elements, and JavaScript plugins to streamline development and ensure a consistent user experience across devices.

 Alternatives: